dit/dit/docs/measures/shannon.rst

 Basic Shannon measures
 **********************

-The information on this page is drawn from :cite:`Cover2006`.
+The information on this page is drawn from the fantastic text book **Elements of Information Theory** by Cover and Thomas :cite:`Cover2006`.
+Other good choices are **Information Theory, Inference and Learning Algorithms** by MacKay :cite:`MacKay2003` and **Information Theory and Network Coding** by Yeung :cite:`Yeung2008`.

 Entropy
 =======